AdhithyanM/NODE_role-authorization-assignment/README.md

 1. > git clone https://github.com/AdhithyanM/role-authorization.assignment.git
 2. Open the cloned project in VSCode.
 3. Setup the server by executing the command 'npm install' from terminal.
+4. Create a .env file in root folder and set below key value pairs and save
+     - SERVER_PORT=4000
+     - JWT_SECRET_KEY="yourSecretKey"
-4. Open your REST Client Tool and access the below endpoints using GET method.
+5. Open your REST Client Tool and access the below endpoints using GET method.

      - http://localhost:4000/test-users